tibor309/delta/README.md

 # Splash
 This discord bot was made for me and my friends using discord.py.
-Splash is an advanced discord bot with moderation, fun, and antivirus functionalities.
+Splash is an advanced discord bot with moderation, general, fun, and antivirus functionalities.

 ## Setup
 Install all dependecies with the command below.
 Rename the `.env.example` file to simply `.env`, and edit it.
 Thats all.